caroso1222/notyf/recipes/README.md

 ## Disclaimer

 I'm not an expert in React or Vue.
 The recipes are only a result of personal research, experimenting and testing.
-Please feel free to open an issue if you think a recipe doesn't reflect a best practice or if the proposed recipe is totally wrong.
+Please feel free to open an issue if you think some recipe doesn't reflect a best practice or if the proposed recipe is totally wrong.

 ## Contributing